Vyral/nick-mclean-training/_posts/2018-07-19-join-us-july-26-for-the-encore-of-our-behind-the-n-series-event.md

 Thanks to the amazing initial reaction we got from our “Behind the N” series event, we’re bringing it back for an encore.
 And the best part?
 You’re invited.

-Last time, those who attended established some amazing relationships, so we can’t wait to see what new connections come out of our next event. **These connections are what help businesses grow, so mark your calendar for July 26 from 12 p.m. to 1:30 p.m.** You won’t want to miss this.
+Last time, those who attended established some amazing relationships, so we can’t wait to see what new connections come out of our next event. **These connections are what help businesses grow, so mark your calendar for July 26, from 12 p.m. to 1:30 p.m.** You won’t want to miss this. &nbsp;

 {% include pullquote.html %}